Essential Buddhist Teachings (2013 - 2014)

-The Essential Dharma course offers an in-depth understanding of core Buddhist teachings and meditation practices essential in the journey of awakening as taught within the Insight meditation tradition.
+The Essential Buddhist Teachings course offers an in-depth understanding of core Buddhist teachings and meditation practices essential in the journey of awakening as taught within the Insight meditation tradition.

 This course is ideal for those relatively new to Buddhism who wish to gain both an overview of the Buddha's teaching and to develop experience in Buddhist practices and meditation.
 It is also very useful for those students with some meditation experience who wish to refresh their knowledge of key Buddhist teachings.